 Faced with the coronavirus crisis, companies have had to take unprecedented measures.
 For many staff, this means leaving behind the daily routine of commuting to work.
-It also means having to rethink how they work, their professional relationships and how they organise their day while working remotely.
+It also means having to rethink how they work, their professional relationships, and how they organize their day while working remotely.
 It’s a new way of life, which everyone handles in their own way.
-From the one who never changes out of pyjamas, to the one who’s juggling baby bottles and Powerpoint slides, check out these seven (barely exaggerated) personality profiles of staff forced to work remotely.
-It’s better to have a sense of humour about it!
+From the one who never changes out of pajamas, to the one who’s juggling baby bottles and Powerpoint slides, check out these seven (barely exaggerated) personality profiles of staff forced to work remotely.
+It’s better to have a sense of humor about it!

 1. The one who’s given up on any sort of dress code

 Track pants, leggings, or pajamas?
 It’s no doubt the hardest decision they’ll make all day.
 They do try to cover it up, though.
 On the first day of confinement, they wore a perfectly ironed shirt for the morning web meeting.
 All was going well until the webcam slipped revealing the elasticated waistband of what clearly looked like pajama pants.
 Since then, they’ve told everyone that their network is too slow to be able to use a camera.
 Yet you saw them on Fornite two nights ago — and there didn’t seem to be any network connectivity issues.
 But since you were on there too and it was 3 PM, you’ve decided to keep that to yourself.

 2. The one trying to work normally, with their two kids at home